 Aromatherapy can have instant mood-lifting effects, and according to one study it can even calm tension headaches and migraines.
 Using green apple-scented pens, researchers at The Smell & Taste Treatment and Research Foundation found that the scent drastically reduced discomfort from migraines (for subjects who liked the smell of green apples, that is).
 Following that logic, perhaps you can see if your favorite scents have similarly healing or relaxing effects.
 As far as essential oils go, a whiff of peppermint oil is said to calm light-headedness and lift mood.
 Meanwhile, lavender is a calming choice for bedtime.
 What aromas have a calming effect on you?
 Once you nail down your favorite scent, consider carrying around a small bottle of essential oil or using an aromatherapy diffuser.

 Combat that “Imposter Syndrome” by not only writing down the things you have to do, but the things you’ve already done.
 Go a step further and make a list of goals, but also include the achievements and milestones that have brought you to where you are now.
 Truth is, sometimes to-do lists can be daunting; a To-Do(ne) list will remind you how far you’ve come and could give you some motivation to keep pushing forward.

-You don’t have to be Picasso to paint!
-Graduate from coloring books to watercolors and dare to create some abstract, therapeutic art that’s inspired by your feelings.
-Like journaling puts thoughts on paper, painting can be a calming way to externalize inner struggles and expel nervous energy.
+Graduate from coloring books to watercolors and create something inspired by what you are feeling.
+Like journaling puts thoughts on paper, painting can be a constructive way to externalize inner struggles and expel nervous energy.\

-Get inspired by watching the godfather of Zen, painter Bob Ross, on old episodes of the PBS classic television show, The Joy of Painting.
+Get inspired by watching painter Bob Ross, on the PBS classic television show, The Joy of Painting.
 It’s free on YouTube.